unioslo/zabbix-cli/docs/manual.rst

    ==========================
    shortcuts  support

-**NOTE:** It is possible to use Zabbix-CLI in a non-interactive modus by running ``/usr/bin/zabbix-cli`` with the parameter ``--command
+**NOTE:** It is possible to use Zabbix-CLI in a non-interactive mode by running ``/usr/bin/zabbix-cli`` with the parameter ``--command
 <zabbix_command>`` or ``-C <zabbix_command>`` in the OS shell.
 This
 can be used to run ``zabbix-cli`` commands from shell scripts or other